 While everybody always talks about the famous geothermal pools such as the Blue Lagoon, Myvatn Nature Baths, and a few others, most people forget that Iceland is a country of swimming pools.
 Every town and most smaller villages in Iceland have a pool.
 And not just any pool!

-So when planning your trip, make sure to check for local pools.
+So when planning your trip, make sure to check for local pools or hot springs.
 It’s the best way to end your day of sightseeing!
 Every day!

 Here are just some examples of what to expect in terms of daylight when visiting Iceland: